mattikummu/griddedGDPpc/README.md

 **11_storeFinalFiles.R**: store final files

-To run the code, please extract the folders in code_input_data.zip (available from http://doi.org/10.5281/zenodo.10976734) under the same folder with the code.
+The input data needed to run the code is available in the repository: https://doi.org/10.5281/zenodo.10976733.
+Please extract the zip-file under the same folder with the code.

 For more information, please contact Matti Kummu (matti.kummu@aalto.fi)